-On preparation of viscous pore fluids for dynamic centrifuge modelling
+Use of viscous pore fluids in dynamic centrifuge modelling

 International Journal of Physical Modelling in Geotechnics